mozilla/fxa/packages/fxa-geodb/README.md

 ### Code Coverage

-Code coverage is provided with `nyc`, to run coverage, call `yarn-script cover`
+Code coverage is provided with `nyc`, to run coverage, call `yarn cover`

 --